 Preparing for Brexit

-The UK is due to leave the European Union this year.
 We have developed this web page to help signpost you to the most up to date guidance on a range of topics.

-There is new a government website which has been developed so that citizens and businesses can identify what they need to do to get ready for Brexit quickly.
+There is a new government website which has been developed so that citizens and businesses can identify what they need to do to get ready for Brexit quickly.
 This includes videos and step by step guides, making it easy and simple for audiences to follow and take action if needed.

 I am a UK citizen and plan to visit Europe